 Watch: Nostalgic memories at Drumraymond Blondes as the Griffin Brothers bail the May hay

+Watch: Nostalgic memories at Drumraymond Blondes as the Griffin Brothers bale the May hay

 “They were watched on by the next two generations of Griffins, hoping to get a proper education.”

-After the bailing of the hay it was “accompanied by tae in the hayfield'.
+After the baling of the hay it was “accompanied by tae in the hayfield'.

-Angela added: “To some this is just a day in the sun, but to us this is our own farm record for bailing hay in May.”
+Angela added: “To some this is just a day in the sun, but to us this is our own farm record for baling hay in May.”

 Would you like your event, fundraiser featured in Farming Life and online, then why not share your video footage and photographs?